artslob/cyberbox/README.rst

     # in project root
     pyenv install 3.7.4
     pyenv virtualenv 3.7.4 cyberbox
+    # in project root dir:
     pyenv local cyberbox
+    # now virtualenv cyberbox should be active
     poetry install

 If you had active virtualenv while running ``poetry install`` one of following commands